 "I see bowel toxins rather as a relatively late-acting factor that accelerates a process which develops for other reasons.
 Once our detoxifying mechanisms begin to fail, bowel toxins pass the bowel with relative ease, and rapidly destroy the remaining systems of defense and detoxification.
 The altered hormonal environment and weakened digestion of an aging organism create a new balance between the animal and the bowel flora, sometimes allowing the proliferation of more toxic flora.
 The accumulation of iron and other heavy metals, and of unsaturated fats, and the progressive loss of copper under the influence of the stress of darkness, are probably the central events in the process of aging."
 Dr. Ray Peat, PhD

-How do you go about increasing stomach acid to get rid of that bloated feeling?
+How do you get rid of that bloated feeling?

 Beyond that, if you want to banish bloating for good, you must focus on a multifaceted approach to up-regulate your metabolism and address your nutritional debt using with real food therapy.
 Gut Biome testing and mineral testing exposes what your body needs and can help speed up the process.
-Complete recovery from bloating is absolutely possible and obtainable if you are ready to start understanding your body and what it needs!
+Complete recovery from bloating is absolutely possible and obtainable if you are ready to start understanding your body and what it needs.